Jump to recipe →

 Pin this recipe now to save it for later

-These peppermint bark brownies combine two holiday favorites into one delicious treat!
-A rich chocolate brownie is topped with a layer of creamy white chocolate and crushed candy canes.
-It’s a little bit like Ghirardelli peppermint bark, but in brownie form.
+These peppermint bark brownies combine chocolate brownies and peppermint bark into one delicious holiday treat!
+Full of rich chocolate and refreshing peppermint flavor, they’re a little bit like Ghirardelli peppermint bark but in brownie form.
 Yes!

-These brownies are perfect for sharing at holiday parties, or as a festive gift for friends and family.
-I love adding them to a tin of my family’s favorite holiday treats, including Christmas Crack, Oreo Truffles, and Christmas Pinwheel Cookies and gifting them to friends and neighbors for Christmas.
+These brownies are perfect for sharing at holiday parties or as a festive gift for friends and family.
+I love adding them to a tin of my family’s favorite holiday treats along with Christmas Crack, Oreo Truffles, and Christmas Pinwheel Cookies and gifting them to friends and neighbors for Christmas.

 Peppermint Bark Brownie Recipe